-Sheffield United v Bristol City
+Heckingbottom makes winning Blades bow

 Post update

+Attempt missed.
+Morgan Gibbs-White (Sheffield United) right footed shot from the right side of the box misses to the left.
+Assisted by David McGoldrick.

-Foul by Morgan Gibbs-White (Sheffield United).
+Foul by Conor Hourihane (Sheffield United).

 Post update